bdobyns/silver-funicular/api-lambda-mock/Readme.md

       *  AWS acknowledges and supports doing so [Running Arbitrary Executables](http://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/) (for small values of support).
+      * your lambda could kick off an ansible task to do *anything you want* on first execution.
+Or anything else you might fear or desire.

 1. It's helpful to understand the differences between execution of a lambda in different languages

    * Lambdas written in node.js start up more quickly than either python or java ones.
-But if the lambda itself is computationally expensive, you may discover that it runs longer (clock time) overall.
+But if the lambda itself is computationally expensive, you may discover that node.js takes longer (clock time) overall compared to java and python.

    * Lambdas written in java take the longest to start up (because you still have to start up a JVM).
 However since you don't also have to